flipz357/amr-metric-suite/README.md

 - For Weisfiler-Leman AMR metrics that can match broader and graded structures and provides n:m alignments see [this repo](https://github.com/flipz357/weisfeiler-leman-amr-metrics).

-- A sentence similarity benchmark for AMR metrics based on paired AMRs with annoations can be found in the [BAMBOO](https://github.com/flipz357/bamboo-amr-benchmark)
+- A sentence similarity benchmark for AMR metrics based on paired AMRs with annoations can be found in the [BAMBOO](https://github.com/flipz357/bamboo-amr-benchmark), parser quality annotations can be found [here](https://github.com/Heidelberg-NLP/AMRParseEval)

+- Optimal Smatch and graph standardization (can be used for every metric) as well as some more extended sub-graph measurements (AGENT, CAUSE, INSTRUMENT, etc.) and confidence intervals are available in [Smatch++](https://github.com/flipz357)

-- We also created a [simple sentence-to-AMR alignment tool](https://github.com/flipz357/Simple-AMR-Aligner)
+- We also created a [simple text-to-AMR alignment tool](https://github.com/flipz357/Simple-AMR-Aligner)

 ## Content of *this* repo